 Every Chakra requires special acts to be performed for stabilizing the energy which would have been released to the sadhak (Spiritual Seeker) on reaching every chakra by kundalini.
 These acts are of two types–

-Type 1: The Acts that are needed to stabilize activated chakra to be in its active status.
+Type 1: The Acts that are needed to stabilize an activated chakra to be in its active status.

 Type 2: The Acts that are needed to regulate and maintain the ‘Attained Higher Energy”.

-Type 1: Following these acts are easier for sadhak (Spiritual Seeker), because all the endeavors that has been made till then to rise kundalini will give him/her enough of wisdom.
-There is only one major requirement of the practice of necessary restraints to maintain the will power to cling on to the wisdom by not getting lost into other mesmerizing illusions or falling into clutches of Arishadvargas i.e., Maya of Pancha Bhuthas.
+Type 1: Following these acts are easier for sadhak (Spiritual Seeker), because all the endeavors that has been made till then to rise kundalini will give him/her enough wisdom.
+There is only one major requirement of the practice of necessary restraints to maintain the will power to cling on to the wisdom by not getting lost into other mesmerizing illusions or falling into the clutches of Arishadvargas i.e., Maya of Pancha Bhuthas.

-Type 2:The requisites depend on the nature of chosen path to get Kundalini awakened like that of Manthra,Thanthra,Yanthra, Karma, Bhakthi or Meditation as each path has some specified guide lines.
+Type 2:The requisites depend on the nature of the chosen path to get Kundalini awakened like that of Manthra,Thanthra,Yanthra, Karma, Bhakthi or Meditation as each path has some specified guide lines.

 Its widely accepted that the person who keeps on stabilizing and regulating energy flows of these chakras, till the very last breath taking the consciousness to Brahmarandhra through brahma nadi , easily attains the liberation or the state of no Birth.